microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/Set-MgUserOnlineMeetingTranscriptMetadataContent.md

 # Set-MgUserOnlineMeetingTranscriptMetadataContent

 ## SYNOPSIS
-Update metadataContent for the navigation property transcripts in users
+The time-aligned metadata of the utterances in the transcript.
+Read-only.

 ## SYNTAX